bdwilson/security-guidance/SecurityChecklist.md

 photographic memory, organizing passwords with the above requirements is a tall order.
 The solution is to use a password manager, which can be intimidating; however, integrations with mobile devices and browsers have made for a less disruptive user experience.

-## Password managers
+## Password Managers
 Password managers such as [1Password](https://1password.com/) and [LastPass](https://lastpass.com/) help you create, store and enter login credentials for you from within your browser or mobile device.